Leslie Meek: D.C. superior court service

 On December 15, 2021, President Joe Biden nominated Meek to serve as a Judge of the Superior Court of the District of Columbia.
-President Biden nominated Meek to the seat to be vacated by Judge Judith Anne Smith, whose term expired on January 21, 2022.
+President Biden nominated Meek to the seat to be vacated by Judge Judith Anne Smith, whose term subsequently expired on January 21, 2022.
 On September 21, 2022, a hearing on her nomination was held before the Senate Homeland Security and Governmental Affairs Committee.
 On September 28, 2022, her nomination was favorably reported out of committee by voice vote en bloc, with Senators Rick Scott and Josh Hawley voting "no" on record.
 On December 15, 2022, her nomination was confirmed in the Senate by voice vote.
 She was sworn in on January 17, 2023.

 Personal life

 Meek was married to U.S. Representative Kendrick Meek, a Democrat from Florida, with whom she has two children.
 Meek served as the chair of the Congressional Black Caucus Spouses organization.